celery/celery/docs/getting-started/next-steps.rst

 for throughput then you should read the :ref:`Optimizing Guide
 <guide-optimizing>`.

-If you're using RabbitMQ then you should install the :pypi:`librabbitmq` module, which is an AMQP client implemented in C:
+If you're using RabbitMQ then you can install the :pypi:`librabbitmq`
+module: this is an AMQP client implemented in C:

 .. code-block:: console